Velika Plana (Prokuplje)

 Velika Plana is a village in the municipality of Prokuplje, Serbia.
 According to the 2002 census, the village has a population of 666 people.

 History

 Velika Plana had 124 houses inhabited by Albanians, while other sources claim 885 houses, before the Expulsion of the Albanians took place in 1877–1878.
 All Albanians left the Prokuplje region by force of the Serbian army and fled to modern-day Kosovo, which was back then the Vilayet of Kosovo of the Ottoman Empire.
-These Albanians became known as Muxhahirs ("Muslim refugees" in Albanian) and were demographically Albanians of the Gheg dialect and Muslims.
+These Albanians became known as Muhaxhirs ("Muslim refugees" in Albanian) and were demographically Albanians of the Gheg dialect and Muslims.

 Some families in Kosovo kept their surname (Pllana) as the village they were from.